Davis-Technical-College/CanvasAssistantBlazorWASM/README.md

 This branch of the project includes code to refresh the access tokens, as well as tell when they expire.

-It also implements an actual log out feature, completing the authentication user experience.
+It also implements an actual logout feature, completing the authentication user experience.

 ## Auth Flow